snoyberg/posa-chapter/warp.md

     type Application = Request -> ResourceT IO Response

-In Haskell, argument types of function are separated by right arrows and the rightmost one is the type of return value.
+In Haskell, argument types of function are separated by right arrows and the rightmost one is the type of the return value.
-So, we can interpret the definition as a WAI application takes `Request` and returns `Response` used in the context where I/O is possible and resources are well managed.
-(FIXME: please review this sentence.)
+So, we can interpret the definition
+as: a WAI application takes a `Request` and returns a `Response`, used in the context where I/O is possible and resources are well managed.

 After accepting a new HTTP connection, a dedicated user thread is spawned for the connection.